We are completely dedicated to your total satisfaction. If you have any suggestions or comments please email us using the link on the store page.

 Accuracy of Content

 We have taken reasonable care to ensure that the information provided within this site is accurate; in particular that prices shown are correct at the time of publishing and that all products have been fairly described.
 All prices quoted are exclusive of VAT and delivery charges.
-Whilst we have tried to display products accurately, we cannot guarantee that the measurements quoted are correct due to variations in this natural product.
+Whilst we have tried to display products accurately, we cannot guarantee all the measurements quoted are correct due to variations in this natural product.

 Limitation of Liability